-You may qualify for a fee waiver if you can demonstrate that your household income is at or below 150% of the Federal Poverty Level for your state and you are filing an application type that qualifies for a fee waiver.
-If your household income is between 150% and 200% of the Federal Poverty Level for your state, and you are filing a qualifying form, you may be eligible for a fee reduction.
+U.S. immigration application filing fees can be quite expensive, but if you can't afford them you have options.
+You may qualify for a fee waiver if your household income is at or below 150% of the federal poverty level (FPL) for your state and you are filing a qualifying form.
+If your household income is between 150% and 200% of the FPL for your state and you are filing a qualifying form, you may be eligible for a fee reduction.
 This article explains the difference between a fee reduction and a fee waiver, who qualifies, and how to apply for each.

-A fee reduction is exactly what it sounds like - when you apply for one, and you are approved, U.S. Citizenship and Immigration Services (USCIS) will reduce the filing fees for your application.
-To qualify for a USCIS fee reduction, you must be able to prove that your total annual household income is more than 150% but less than 200% of the Federal Poverty Guidelines.
+A fee reduction is exactly what it sounds like — it reduces the filing fees for your U.S. Citizenship and Immigration Services (USCIS) application.
+To qualify for a USCIS fee reduction, you must be able to prove that your total annual household income is more than 150% but less than 200% of the federal poverty guidelines.

 USCIS applies fee reductions on a form-by-form basis, and not every form is eligible for a fee reduction.
-Under the new Public Charge Rule, you cannot currently apply for a fee reduction for Green Card applications.
-You can, however, request a fee reduction for when you apply for Citizenship by Naturalization with Form N-400, Application for Naturalization.
-You can find a full list of the forms eligible for a fee reduction on USCIS's website.
+Under the new Public Charge Rule, you cannot apply for a fee reduction for green card applications.
+You can, however, request a fee reduction when you apply for citizenship by naturalization with Form N-400: Application for Naturalization.
+USCIS provides a full list of forms eligible for a fee reduction.

 If USCIS approves your fee reduction request, you will only have to pay 50% of the total filing fee.
 USCIS will not reduce the $85 biometrics fee.
 If approved, you will pay a reduced fee of $320 for Form N-400 and the full biometric fee of $85, unless you are exempt from paying the biometric fee (i.e., you're an applicant who is 75 years and older).

-Here's a list of the people who count towards your household size:
+Here's a list of the people who count toward your household size:

 Applying for a fee reduction is fairly simple.
 All you need to do is prepare and file Form I-942 along with any required supporting documents when you submit your application paperwork to USCIS.
 In this section, we will break down that process in detail.